 Policy Title Complaints Policy & Procedure

 Statutory Yes

 Policy Version 3

 Policy Author Mrs E Cameron

-Ratified By FGB Spring
+Ratified By FGB Summer 2024

-Date Ratified Spring 2023
+Date Ratified Summer 2024

 Review Period Annual

-Next Review Period Spring 2024
+Next Review Period Summer 2025

 Distributed To All

 To be published on website Yes

-Changes to this policy Reviewed - no updates required
+Reviewed - no updates required

+Changes to this policy Clarification on procedures in the event of a Stage 1 and Stage 2 complaint

+Removal of Covid-19 related organizational points.

 This policy should be read in conjunction with the Policy for Managing Serial and Un- reasonable Contacts and Complaints.

 This policy has been impact assessed against race, gender and disability and no adverse impact has been identified.